cyberbotics/webots/docs/guide/controller-programming.md

 ## Controller Programming

-The programming examples provided here are in C, but same concepts apply to C++, Java, Python and MATLAB.
+The following page describes how to write controller code.
+Though originally focused on C, most relevant and non language specific details have been translated to C++, Java, Python and MATLAB.
+To have a more in-depth look for equivalent functions/methods in other languages, please check [Nodes and API functions](https://cyberbotics.com/doc/reference/nodes-and-api-functions) and [C++/Java/Python](https://cyberbotics.com/doc/guide/cpp-java-python).

 ### Hello World Example